 Not in the mood to break out your high school math skills?
 Follow this chart instead:

-Most range hoods operate at around 6 to 10 sones.
+Most range hoods have a range hood noise rating of roughly 6 to 10 sones.
 For a frame of reference,

 ✦ One sone: the sound of a refrigerator humming